-Hon’ble Chief Justice of India Altmas Kabir, as he was then, speaking for the majority, found – that, with regard to the office of the Leader of the House, it was quite clear that the Respondent had tendered his resignation from membership of the House before he filed his nomination papers for the Presidential election; and that, as regards, the Office of the Chairman of the Indian Statistical Institute, though there was “some doubt” whether it was an “office of profit”, the Office was neither capable of yielding any profit or pecuniary gain.
+Hon’ble Chief Justice of India Altamas Kabir, as he was then, speaking for the Majority, found that, with regard to the Office of the Leader of the House, it was quite clear that the Respondent had tendered his resignation from membership of the House before he filed his nomination papers for the Presidential Election; and that, as regards, the Office of the Chairman of the Indian Statistical Institute, though there was “some doubt” whether it was an “office of profit”, the Office was neither capable of yielding any profit or pecuniary gain.

 It was thus held by the Majority that in the facts and circumstances of the case, the Election Petition did not deserve a full and regular hearing as contemplated under the Rules.
 It was added in fact that, “the Court has repeatedly cautioned that the Election of a candidate who has won in an Election should not be lightly interfered with unless circumstances so warrant.”

 Hon’ble Justice Ranjan Gogoi, a future Chief justice of India no less, nonetheless, was not persuaded enough by the views expressed by the Majority.
 It was opined by him that in a preliminary hearing under Order XXXIX, Rule 13 of the Rules, the Court must be satisfied that “though the Election Petition discloses a clear cause of action and raises triable issue(s), yet a trial of the issues raised will not be necessary or justified in as much as even if the totality of the facts on which the Petitioner relies are assumed to be proved there will no occasion to cause any interference with the result of the Election”.
 That, “only in such a situation that the Election Petition must not be allowed to cross the hurdle of the preliminary hearing.”